Java Variables and Data Types

 What is a Variable in Java?

-Variable in Java is a data container that stores the data values during Java program execution.
-Every variable is assigned data type which designates the type and quantity of value it can hold.
-Variable is a memory location name of the data.
-The Java variables have mainly three types : Local, Instance and Static.
+Variable in Java is a data container that stores data values during Java program execution.
+Every variable is assigned a data type that designates the type and quantity of value it can hold.
+A variable is the memory location name of the data.
+Java variables have mainly three types: Local, Instance, and Static.

-In order to use a variable in a program you to need to perform 2 steps
+In order to use a variable in a program, you need to perform 2 steps:

 - Variable Declaration